nucklesamich/Outward-Calc/README.md

 # Outward-Calc
-Talent, skill and gear calculator for the RPG game outward.
+Talent, skill and gear calculator for the RPG game Outward.